 We have only submitted one NDA to the FDA and have not submitted any similar marketing applications to comparable foreign authorities, for any product candidate, and we cannot be certain that our product candidates currently in development, or any than may be developed in the future, will be successful in clinical trials or receive regulatory approval.
-Further, our product candidates currently in development, or any than may be developed in the future, our product candidates currently in development, or any than may be developed in the future.

-receive regulatory approval even if they are successful in clinical trials.
+Further, our product candidates currently in development, or any than may be developed in the future, may not receive regulatory approval even if they are successful in clinical trials.
 If we do not receive regulatory approvals for additional product candidates, we may not be able to continue our operations.
 For any regulatory approvals to market one or more of our product candidates, our revenues will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights.
 If the markets for patients that we are targeting for IGALMI or our other product candidates are not as significant as we estimate, we may not generate significant revenues from sales of IGALMI or such other product candidates, if approved.